swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 When a library author is certain that there will never be a need to add fields to a struct in future, they may mark that type as `@frozen`.

-This will allow the compiler to optimize away at compile time some calls that would otherwise need to be made at runtime (for example, it might access ).
+This will allow the compiler to optimize away at compile time some calls that would otherwise need to be made at runtime (for example, it might access fields directly without the indirection).

 When compiling with binary stability mode on, a struct can be marked `@frozen` as long as it meets all of the following conditions: